MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - Check for the current version.
 - Get the current changes.

-The following sections describe the preview of this web service, which might change over time until the service is generally available.

-The data on the web service is up to date and we are not planning to make further changes to the web service URLs or returned data schema before the general availability release of this web service.

 For additional information, see:

 - [Announcement blog post in the Office 365 Tech Community Forum](https://techcommunity.microsoft.com/t5/Office-365-Blog/Announcing-Office-365-endpoint-categories-and-Office-365-IP/ba-p/177638)